x-bridge

 GET /replies/{id} Fetch the reply tree for a given tweet id.

 POST /captured Internal.
-Userscript posts intercepted responses here.
+Bridge script posts intercepted responses here.

 POST /abort Cancel an in-flight query and release the tab.